 Plantings along all our town walkways include many different berry and nectar trees, to encourage native birds to come here and to stay here.

 The trust is also involved in building new walkways.
 Here is a link to the Cambridge i-Site's map showing our tracks: Cambridge i-Site information centre

-By becoming a member, you will help the trust to buy new trees and building materials, and keep the nursery and education centre running.
+By becoming a member, you will help the trust to buy new trees and building materials, and keep the nursery running.
 If you join the Tuesday Group as well, you will be involved in the construction, planting and maintenance of parks and tracks in parts of Cambridge you may never otherwise go to.
 You will get good physical exercise, something that is important as people age, and it will be done in good company.

 The Tree Trust is an entirely voluntary association.
 Even the Chairman doesn't get so much as an honorarium.
 All subscriptions and donations go towards the stated purposes of the Trust, though we do allow ourselves morning tea.